 - Defective products

 These claims are considered civil cases.
 They request compensation from the person whose negligence caused the death.
-Having legal representation ensures your rights are protected throughout the proceedings.
+Georgia’s wrongful death laws are complex, and it is helpful to seek the advice of an experienced wrongful death attorney.

 Who Can Sue for Wrongful Death?